Couchbase Capella Setup

 Recommended Configuration:

-Bucket Name: tenant-production
+Bucket Name: fhir

 Memory Quota: 4 GB or higher